Pact-Community-Organization/foundation/CONTRIBUTING.md

+Foundation Repository — Contributing

+Thank you for contributing to the Foundation repository.
+Please follow standard community contribution practices:

+1. Fork the repository and create a short-lived topic branch for your change.
+2. Run tests and linters locally before pushing.
+3. Open a Pull Request describing the change; use the PR template and include test steps.
+4. For changes to documentation or contracts, follow `ARCHITECTURE.md` expectations and include metadata where required.

+Maintainer exceptions
+- As the project maintainer, you may merge exceptional changes when necessary — include a justification in the PR body and tag the maintainer account.
 # Contributing to the Pact Community Organization

 First off, thank you for considering contributing!
 It's people like you that make the Kadena ecosystem a great place.
 Your contributions are valuable and will help us achieve our mission of making it easy and safe for businesses and builders to develop on Kadena.